-The story of Samson has many lessons for men of today who fall in love without taking caution.
+The story of Samson and Delilah has many lessons for men of today who fall in love without taking caution.

-Today, the story of Samson and Delilah in the bible is so popular that even non-Christians have heard about it.
-It’s a story with a great moral lesson for our today’s married couples or anyone dating or anyone who falls in love.
+Today, the story of Samson and Delilah in the Bible is so popular that even non-Christians have heard about it.
+It’s a story with a great moral lesson for our today’s married couples, singles or anyone falls in love.
 It’s an educative story for kids as well.
+But most importantly for the youth — just like how King Solomon remminded people in their youthful stage to remember their creator before its too late.
+The youthful stage is full of passion for fun.

-Bear in mind that Samson and other Bible characters such as King Saul, Jonah, Moses, and others did not show obedience to God.
+Bear in mind that Samson and other Bible characters such as King Saul, Jonah, Moses, and others did not show obedience to God at some points in their services.
 And because of that God punished them appropriately.
 They paid for their disobedience.
 We must, therefore, be very careful not to be “sons of disobedience.”

 The description of the tragedy of Samson was pathetic as his lover, Delilah betrayed him.
 This is a good short story for kids; especially those from Christian families.
 There is a heart-touching moral lesson of Samson and Delilah’s story.
 We must take it seriously so that we do not fall into the dreadful hand of the Lord.